williamcotton/express-c/README.md

 The easiest way is to open this in a GitHub Codespace.

-Otherwise see the Dockerfile in .devcontainer for full system requirements.
+Otherwise see the [Dockerfile](https://github.com/williamcotton/express-c/blob/master/Dockerfile) for instructions on how to build the dependencies.

 ## Demo App